alexcw234/alexcw234.github.io/essays/AboutMe.md

 I originally decided to major in chemistry with a plan to apply to medical school, but soon became more interested in scientific research, eventually settling on the pharmaceutical sciences.
 Majoring in music was a personal desire: I have played the violin for most of my life and the chance to study at an internationally reknowned music conservatory was too good to pass up.

 When I graduated from Oberlin, I began taking biology classes at UH Manoa, a field I hadn't studied as a chem major but is required for pharmaceutical sciences.
-In one of my classes I took an interest in Bioinformatics, which led me to take my first computer science class, ICS 111, in spring of 2015.
+In one of my classes I became interested in Bioinformatics, which led me to take my first computer science class, ICS 111, in the spring of 2015.

+I was still looking to apply for a masters program in Pharmaceutical science or Bioinformatics at that point, and went through all the steps short of submitting my applications.
+However, I began to realize how much I enjoyed writing computer programs: I was able to use the analytical and problem solving skills that I had developed through studying chemistry, but at the same time the whole process of creating a program felt incredibly similar to learning and practicing a piece of music.